monarc91/RattleSnake/README.md

 prenoms.txt is a dictionary's names for france (-d option).

-And -b is an option for possibles dates (only french's format for the moment)
+And -b is an option for possibles dates [1945-2020] (only french's format for the moment)...

 # Viper.sh